How to Calculate Margin in Forex?

 • Review the margin output carefully to confirm it aligns with your risk tolerance and available funds before placing the trade.

-Related: Benefits of Trading Forex
+Related: Benefits of Forex Trading

 Understanding Margin Levels and Equity